Bistra, Maramureș: Valea Vișeului

 Valea Vișeului village is located in the north part of the commune.
-The Ukraine border with Romania is located north of the village.
+The Romania–Ukraine border is located north of the village.
 In the north-west of the village the river Vișeu joins the Tisza.
 The Vișeu also separates the village into two important areas: the main part of the village - on the right bank of the Vișeu - and Zaveschiva - on the left bank of the river.

 Maramureș Mountains Natural Park

-A majority of the commune's territory falls under the Maramureș Mountains Natural Park, the largest Natural Park in Romania.
+A majority of the commune's territory falls under the Maramureș Mountains Natural Park, the largest natural park in Romania.
 On the territory of Bistra commune, there are landmarks such as Polonica (Polonika) Peak and Bendivskei Cave.